Living the 5 values of agile marketing

 The agile movement began with a very small group of early adopters in marketing nine years ago, when they created ‘Sprint Zero’, which was the birth of the first Agile Marketing Manifesto.
 The group intended to revise the values and principles frequently, but it took nearly a decade for that to become a reality.
 With a lot of collaboration from the community, the new manifesto is a true reflection of where we are today in a world that’s unpredictable, global and vastly remote.

 The Agile Marketing Manifesto is a single source of truth to ground marketers that want to be agile in the cultural changes they need to live by.
-We’ll explore the five updated values (down from the original seven) and ways that your company can live them in day-to-day operations.
+We’ll explore the five updated values (down from the original seven) and ways that your company can live them in day-to-day operations and create an agile marketing methodology.

 Traditionally, marketers are measured by quantity over quality.
 How many articles did you produce?
 How many social media posts were launched?
 How many hours were you utilized?
 While delivering something is definitely better than only analyzing and delivering nothing, volume doesn’t tell us anything about impact to our customers.